 On doing good while doing good business

 Name: John Zimmer

-Book: There are two books by Paul Hawken, one is called Ecology of Commerce and Natural Capitalism.
+Book: Two books by Paul Hawken ...
+Ecology of Commerce and Natural Capitalism.
 I was interested in the environment and doing good, and I was also really interested in business.
 I struggled growing up thinking about how you can combine those two pieces.
 I think I considered them separate.
 I thought you either do good or you do business.
 Those books showed me that there are opportunities to do both, and that business can be used to create a positive solution in the world.

 Read more about Zimmer: Lyft Co-Founder John Zimmer: 'You Should Never Veer Off the Path of Your Own Values'